SAS revenue jumps 2.2% to record $2.31 billion

 TOUGH TIMES DRIVE SALES OF RECESSION-FIGHTING SOLUTIONS

-2009 results mirrored 2008 in that customers sought SAS® solutions to grow revenue via maximizing effective customer relations and better managing operations and costs through risk management.
+2009 results mirrored 2008 in that customers sought SAS® solutions to grow revenue via maximising effective customer relations and better managing operations and costs through risk management.
 Analytics, customer intelligence, data integration and risk management solutions grew the most.

 Among industry-based solutions, growth rates were highest in banking, government, health care, insurance and retail.
 Of note are increased sales to financial services, which account for 42 percent of total revenue.
 These companies turned to SAS to help them navigate changes in customer needs, business models, and government and central bank oversight.
 “To show growth in this sector is a real achievement”, Goodnight said “and shows the confidence financial services companies have in our ability to partner with them to solve complex business issues.”